syntasa-dev/syntasa-google-marketplace/README.md

 **IP Address of Reserved External IP**

-> If you wish to use your own External IP Address, please provide the IP address here (such as a GKE reserved external static IP)
+> If you wish to use your own External IP Address, please provide the IP address here (such as a GKE reserved external static IP), for more information about how to setup a external IP, please see the documentation located here: [`Prerequisites - External Static IP Reservation`](https://github.com/syntasa-dev/syntasa-google-marketplace/blob/master/docs/PREREQUISITES.md#google-cloud-service-account)

 **Source IP Address Filter**